KINGDOM WORKERS :: FAQ

-A: In 2018, Kingdom Workers served in nine different countries: Malawi, Chile, Grenada, Japan, Indonesia, USA (including the Apache reservations), Canada, Nigeria, and Ethiopia.
+A: In 2018, Kingdom Workers served in eightdifferent countries: Malawi, Chile, Grenada, Japan, Indonesia, USA (including the Apache reservations), Nigeria, and Ethiopia.

 Q: What are examples of Kingdom Workers projects?

 A: We work with partners around the world to help them make an impact on their community while sharing the Gospel.
-Projects include community gardens and housing rehabilitation on the Apache reservations, disability ministry in Malawi, building and remodeling churches through Builders For Christ, teaching English in Chile and Japan, and sending short-term volunteers to help multiple congregations in N. America.
+Projects include community gardens and housing rehabilitation on the Apache reservations, disability ministry in Malawi, building and remodeling churches through Builders For Christ, teaching English in Chile and Japan, and building care networks around families in the USA.

 Q: Who are Kingdom Workers’ partners in the Gospel?